Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: Related Work

 \section{Related Work}

-In this paper, we consider an algorithmic agent operating in a dynamic environment.
+In this paper, we consider an algorithmic agent operating in an open dynamic environment.
 The agent is required to make a series of decisions and take actions based on the current state of the environment, employing a specific policy to successfully complete a designated task.
-We provide a brief overview of relevant research related to sequential decision making in dynamic embodied environments.
+Here we provide a brief overview of relevant research in the literature.